pmndrs/gltfjsx/readme.md

 - Changes to queried nodes are made by mutation, which alters the source data and prevents re-use
 - Re-structuring content, making nodes conditional or adding/removing is cumbersome
 - Model compression is complex and not easily achieved
-- Models often have unnecessary groups that cause extra work and matrix updates
+- Models often have unnecessary nodes that cause extra work and matrix updates

 ### GLTFJSX fixes that